mtlynch/mtlynch.io/_posts/2019-10-24-eliminate-distractions.md

 ---
 title: "Tricks for Reducing Distractions from Social Media, Email, and StackOverflow"
+tags:
+- deep work
+- email
+- stackoverflow
+- twitter
+- facebook
 ---
 You open Gmail to send your friend an email.
 Before composing the email, you notice that you've received six new messages.
 It pains you to leave emails unopened, so you quickly read all the emails.
 Two hours later, you realize that you forgot to ever write that email to your friend.

-I used to experience this constantly with minor variations for each of my apps.
+This happened to me constantly.
+It repeated itself with minor variations for each of my apps.
 I'd check my phone for the time and realize I had 10 notifications.
 I'd open Facebook to look up someone's birthday and fall into a zombie state of mindlessly scrolling through my Newsfeed.

-Instead of managing our apps, we allow them to manage us.
-We have a Pavlovian response to app notifications, and we've learned to mindlessly consume their content.
+Instead of managing my apps, I allowed them to manage me.
+I developed a Pavlovian response to app notifications and learned to mindlessly consume their content.
 It doesn't have to be that way.

-This article is a collection of techniques that have helped me use email and social media in more thoughtful, productive ways.
-Some are technical - tinkering with settings or installing helpful extensions.
-Others are adjustments to your personal habits and mindset to improve your relationship with social media.
+This article is a collection of techniques that have helped me use email, social media, and other apps in more thoughtful, productive ways.
+Some are technical &mdash; tinkering with settings or installing helpful extensions.
+Others are adjustments to my personal habits and mindset that improved my relationship with social media.

 ## Decide what you want from social media

-If you asked me to sit down and write down what aspects of Facebook I find fulfilling, it would include things like:
+If you asked me to list my positive experiences on Facebook, it would include things like:

-* Hearing about my friends' big life events, such as marriages or job changes
+* Hearing about my friends' major life events, such as marriages or job changes
 * Seeing pictures of my friends as they raise their children
 * Remembering people's birthdays

-If you observed my *actual* use of Facebook, you'd notice me spending time on aspects of it that were not so fulfulling, like:
+If you observed my *actual* use of Facebook, you'd notice me spending time on not-so-fulfulling activities, like:

 * Engaging in heated political arguments
 * Reading glamourized, envy-baiting updates from distant acquaintances